jessicablank/budget-tracker/README.md

 * A way to alert the developer if user is offline
 * maybe alert user when user is offline?

-* store data in local storage after posted
+* Always store user input in local storage (database)
+* Sync the local storage database with MongoDB upon internet connection